Sombreuil Rose flowers

 This climbing tea rose has stunning, very double creamy white blooms that are long lasting and give a constant show all season; spectacular on a trellis or along garden walls; excellent cut flowers

 Sombreuil Rose features showy clusters of fragrant creamy white flowers along the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Sombreuil Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.